 Or is there a third option, are there vendors that have robust platform coverage in an appliance package that also embrace the cloud?

-In our upcoming webinar “Veteran vs Rookie – Who Can Meet The Enterprise Backup Challenge?” we will compare and contrast the different approaches to the market and provide five key areas organizations should consider as the evaluate new backup vendors.
+In our on demand webinar “Veteran vs Rookie – Who Can Meet The Enterprise Backup Challenge?” we compare and contrast the different approaches to the market and provide five key areas organizations should consider as the evaluate new backup vendors.